Best Hot Wheels sets for 5 year olds displayed on a colorful toy-style background with tracks, garages, loops, and cars.

 Best for: Kids who love crashes, speed, and nonstop action

-This is the set for the kid who keeps asking, “Can we make them crash?”
-It has four crash zones, hairpin turns, a motorized booster, a car feeder ramp, and more than 16 feet of track, and the product page lists it for 5 years and up, which makes it one of the cleanest age matches on this list.
+This is the set for the kid who keeps asking “Can we make them crash?”
+It has four crash zones, hairpin turns, a motorized booster, a car feeder ramp, and more than 16 feet of track.
+The product page lists it for 5 years and up, which makes it one of the cleanest age matches on this list.
 One vehicle is included, though the play gets better once you add more cars.
-It rewards a kid who gets excited by cause and effect, sending cars through the intersections and watching what happens.

 For the Kid Who Likes Garages and Stunts